AdobeDocs/app-builder/guides/security_overview.md

 ## Context

-This guide provides details about each aspect of the security of Firefly applications.
-For every application development project, security requirements are among the most critical.
-But without appropriate guidance and tools, they are also among the most difficult and time-consuming ones, even for seasoned developers.
+Every application development project has its own security requirements.
+Even for seasoned developers, these critical requirements can lead to complex and time-consuming implementations with an inappropriate support at SDK and tools level.

-The Firefly SDK and CLI aim to simplify and fasten the implementation of the security requirements for applications that integrate within Adobe's ecosystem.
+Project Firefly SDK and CLI are designed to fasten the implementation of the typical security requirements for cloud-native applications that deploy into Adobe's ecosystem.

 ## High-Level Overview